What do half marathons and mortgages have in common?

 They both suck!

 Okay okay, fine, I’ll be relatively serious.
-Half marathons and mortgages are both endurance events which take time, dedication and discipline.
-I recently ran my third Half Marathon, which afforded me plenty of time to ponder this topic as I pounded pavement.
+Half marathons and mortgages are both endurance events that take time, dedication and discipline.
+I recently ran my third Half Marathon, which afforded me plenty of time to ponder this topic as I pounded the pavement.

 Goals and Planning